Why Brainwriting and not Brainstorming?

 Putting the storm of ideas into words – Brainwriting

-15 years after the term “Brainstorming” was popularised by Alex Faickney Osborn ( developed a structured brainstorming technique called the “6-3-5 BRAINWRITING”.
+15 years after the term “Brainstorming” was popularised by Alex Faickney Osborn (who developed a structured brainstorming technique called the “6-3-5 BRAINWRITING”).
 This technique helps facilitate innovation processes by having generated ideas and solutions written simultaneously on paper.
 In doing so, it increases the number of ideas generated with less time.
 This method helps the group involvement to be more focused and individualistic, tapping into collective input as group members build on each other’s ideas.

 Similar to traditional brainstorming, brainwriting focuses on the quantity of ideas instead of the quality of ideas.
 It also further minimises external pressure and distractions, offering opportunities for greater creativity.
 Brainwriting also has the advantage of parallel idea generation.
 This means productivity increases as the entire group writes their ideas at the same time instead of taking turns to present (a serial idea generation) their ideas during a brainstorming session.